Mé Aktsom: Other wives

-Mes-ag-tshoms had two other wives, a noblewoman from the Nanam clan, Mang-mo-rje bZhi-steng, who died in 730, and a princess from 'Jang (Nanzhao) called lCam lHa-spangs.
+Mé-Aktsom had two other wives, a noblewoman from the Nanam clan, Nanamza Mangpodé, who died in 730, and a princess from 'Jang (Nanzhao) called Jangmo Tritsün.

 Political and military activities

 In 717 the Tibetans (according to an 11th-century Chinese history) joined with the Turkic Türgish to attack Kashgar.

 In 720 Tibetan troops took the Uighur principality of 'Bug-cor in the Dunhuang oasis.

 The Tang Annals report that in 722 the Tibetans attacked Gilgit (Tib.
 Bru-sha) which could imply that they had already gained control of Ladakh and Baltistan, in order to pass through.
 However, the Tibetans could have gone through Taglokan region and attacked Gilgit without needing to take Baltistan and Ladakh, as suggested by the paths and trade routes through Shaksgham and through Baltistan.

 In 727 the king left to take control of the government of the 'Azha in hand.
 He then seized the important Chinese fortress of Kva-cu or Guazhou at (Anxi), to the southeast of Dunhuang, which contained supplies for all the Chinese-dominated territories as far as the Western Turks (Dru-gu) to the north and the Tazig (Arabs) to the west, and all this wealth fell into the hands of the Tibetans so that even ordinary Tibetans had fine Chinese silks to dress up in.
 However, the Chinese managed to drive the Tibetans away in 728, after a siege of eighty-days.

-In 724, according to a Chinese encyclopedia of 1013, the Chinese princess, Kim-sheng secretly wrote to the ruler of Kashmir asking for asylum, but apparently nothing came of this.
+In 724, according to a Chinese encyclopedia of 1013, the Chinese princess, Jincheng secretly wrote to the ruler of Kashmir asking for asylum, but apparently nothing came of this.

 In 730 a peace treaty with China was signed which established the border east of Kokonor at the Chiling Pass in the Red Hills.
-In 733 Mes-ag-tshoms wrote to the Chinese emperor Xuanzong (r.
+In 733 Mé-Aktsom wrote to the Chinese emperor Xuanzong (r.
 712–756) stating that China and Tibet were equally great kingdoms and hoping that peace would endure.